Schools and colleges

 The University has over 1,200 staff and alumni giving 12,000 days of support to schools each year, impacting approximately 450,000 learners nationally and generating £6 million of economic value.

-Our Manchester Institute of Education is rated excellent by Ofsted and supports education in Greater Manchester by training the next generation of teachers through PGCE programmes in primary and secondary education, School Direct and the Teach First programme.
+Our Manchester Institute of Education is rated excellent by Ofsted and supports education in Greater Manchester by training the next generation of teachers through PGCE programmes in primary and secondary education and School Direct.

 Each local IntoUniversity centre offers an innovative programme that supports young people from disadvantaged backgrounds to attain either a university place or another chosen aspiration.